 Lots of Data for Hotspots, Routers, Phones, and Tablets

 Many RVers, cruisers, and nomads need a LOT of cellular data to keep connected in their travels.
-They seek a home internet replacement so they can work remotely, learn online, stay in touch with loved ones and keep entertained.
+They seek a home internet replacement so they can work remotely, learn online, stay in touch with loved ones, and keep entertained.

-They want data plans that allow hundreds of GBs of data a month for video streaming, conferencing, broadcasting, handling large files, gaming and basically being online just as you would from a hard wired cable connection.
+They want data plans that allow hundreds of GBs of data a month for video streaming, conferencing, broadcasting, handling large files, gaming, and basically being online just as you would from a hard wired cable connection.

 Most carrier direct cellular mobile plans are designed for temporary use when traveling away from the home or office and are not intended as a home internet replacement.

-But there are options out there for getting a lot of cellular data, and this guide is focused on helping you assemble your arsenal around the realities of the plans available and your needs.
+Despite the many caveats, there are options out there for getting a lot of cellular data, and this guide is focused on helping you assemble your arsenal around the realities of the plans available and your needs.